quasm-lang/quasm/README.md

 # Quasm
 Quasm is a programming language designed to compile directly to WebAssembly (WASM).
 It aims to provide a simple and expressive syntax while leveraging the performance benefits of WebAssembly.

+**Important Note: Quasm is currently in its early, immature state and is not yet ready for production use.
+The language is under active development and may undergo significant changes.**

 ```
 func main() {
     let result = add(12, 28);